 Have a seizure

-These are signs that something more serious is going on.
+These are signs you could be experiencing GHB/GBL withdrawal syndrome.
 You or the people around you should act quickly.

 For more information on getting support for drug and alcohol use, see Finding support.

 One Reddit user talks about running out of GHB and experiencing withdrawal symptoms:

 “Been doing G for about 2 years, but twice a day every day for the last 8 months.
 I ran out, first symptoms: diarrhea, cold sweats, then got worse!
 At night, severe psychosis and hallucinations where I would see and hear people talk to me, I had to ask my wife what was real and what wasn’t.”